mvranic/kubeless-apl-demo/README.md

 Dashboard will use PowerShell sessions, open new session and start the dashboard:
 ```
-start powershell # This will opne new PowerShell session.
+start powershell # This will open new PowerShell session.
 ```
+To open dashboard in web browser:
 ```
 minikube dashboard
 ```